-What are the best ski hotels and resorts in the world, including the best ski hotels in Europe, the best ski hotels in North America and the best ski hotels in Asia?
-In the European Alps, many of the luxury hotels are family owned and are not part of a big chain like the Four Seasons, Aman or Ritz Carlton, so it’s difficult to work out which hotel is best, beyond judging the hotels from their websites and reading reviews on TripAdvisor.
+What are the best ski hotels and resorts in the world, including the best ski hotels in Europe, the best ski hotels in North America, and the best ski hotels in Asia?
+In the European Alps, many of the luxury hotels are family-owned.
+They are not part of a big chain like the Four Seasons, Aman, or Ritz-Carlton, so it isn’t easy to work out which hotel is best, beyond judging the hotels from their websites and reading reviews on TripAdvisor.

 If you collect hotel loyalty rewards, we have outlined the best and cheapest ski hotels you can book with points.
 Whether you want to redeem your points at the best Hyatt ski hotels, the best Marriott Bonvoy ski hotels or if you want to redeem InterContinental IHG or Hilton Honors loyalty rewards and points, we have picked the best ski hotels for your next ski vacation.

-In this review, we endeavour to uncover some of the very best ski hotels around the world, judged from our own personal experience.
+In this review, we endeavor to uncover some of the very best ski hotels worldwide, judged from our own personal experience.
 Within each hotel review, we highlight the pros and cons of the hotel so that you can judge exactly how one hotel compares to another.